 Would you give me an example of the kind of work that’s fundable for the respective grants?

-The MML Gordon Organizing Grant funds programs with a demonstrated commitment to organizing and civic engagement toward Black girls’ resistance, resilience and liberation.
+The ML Gordon Organizing Grant funds programs with a demonstrated commitment to organizing and civic engagement toward Black girls’ resistance, resilience and liberation.
 Examples of such work include community organizing, civic education, leadership training, mentorship, and mental health projects.

 The Virginia Hamilton Storytelling Grant funds programs with a demonstrated commitment to telling the stories of Black girls’ history, power, self-actualization and liberation.
 Examples of such work include journalism, historical research and education, and education in creative writing and literature by Black women authors.